kyonifer/koma/README.md

 ```

 This attribute can be set from Java and other languages via
-golem.Options.setFactory(...).
+`golem.Options.setFactory(...)`.
 By default golem will try to use MTJ and
 then fall back to EJML.
-Note that you can easily use both matrix types
+Note that you can easily create any matrix types
-at once if needed, by creating matrices manually using the corresponding
+manually by using the corresponding factory and then passing them into functions
-factory and then using them as a Matrix.
+that take a Matrix<T>.

 ### Validation